-PeaceHealth is a Catholic health system, founded by the Sisters of St. Joseph of Peace in 1890.
-The PeaceHealth Board serves as the Sponsor of this ministry, which serves communities in Alaska, Washington, and Oregon.
+PeaceHealth is a Catholic health system, founded by the Sisters of St. Joseph of Peace in 1890, owned and operated by PeaceHealth.
+The PeaceHealth Board of Directors serves as the sponsor of this ministry, which serves communities in Alaska, Washington, and Oregon.

 Our core values of respect, stewardship, collaboration and social justice define how we provide service.
 We welcome collaborative partnerships that strengthen our ability to serve the common good, which is realized when economic, political and social conditions protect the fundamental rights of all persons, thus extending the healing mission of Jesus Christ.
-The PeaceHealth vision, “Every person receives safe, compassionate care every time, every touch," guides what we do.
+The PeaceHealth vision, “Every person receives safe, compassionate care, every time, every touch," guides what we do.
 We invite our caregivers and community partners to participate in fulfilling the following commitments, which flow from our core values.

-PeaceHealth models its care and culture on the healing ministry of Jesus: compassionate, inclusive, a servant of the poor, and a seeker of justice.
+PeaceHealth models its care and culture on the healing ministry of Jesus: compassionate, inclusive, a servant of the poor and a seeker of justice.
 As a community, we have a moral responsibility to advocate on behalf of and to care for those who are poor or powerless.
 We provide holistic care, respecting mind, body and spirit.
-We express our compassion not only by treating disease but also by easing pain and suffering, promoting wellness, and treating each patient in a loving way.
+We express our compassion not only by treating disease but also by easing pain and suffering, promoting wellness and treating each patient in a loving way.